-Asparagus Goat Cheese Frittata ~ is there anything easier, and more comforting, than eggs for dinner?
+Asparagus Goat Cheese and Olive Frittata ~ is there anything easier, and more comforting, than eggs for dinner?
 This is a convenient busy day 30-minute meal that always feels like a treat to me.

 You can use broccoli or zucchini just as well, and cheese is always interchangeable.
 If you like things creamy use goat cheese like I did, or Brie, triple cream, Boursin, or a soft blue.
 I dot creamy cheeses over the top before I cook the frittata.
 I think they work especially well with the texture of the eggs, but you can certainly use grated hard cheeses like cheddar or Manchego ~ in that case blend them right into the beaten eggs.

 An easy meal like this can work for a Mother’s Day or spring brunch.

 Frittatas can be served warm, cold, or room temp, so they are easy to work with.
 A pretty salad and some no-knead focaccia bread would round out this vegetarian menu for any beautiful spring occasion.

 My colorful cherry tomatoes are always in the produce section, and they make a nice pairing when you slice them in half and douse them in a classic Italian vinaigrette.